The Best Home Gym Equipment For At-Home Workouts

 Foam roller

-Use a foam roller after your workouts to stretch out your muscles and reduce muscle tension and soreness.
-Depending on the size, foam rollers are usually light, portable and small, so you can also take them travelling with you and they don’t take up too much space.
+Use a foam roller after your workout to stretch out your muscles and reduce tension and soreness.
+Depending on the size, foam rollers are usually light, portable and small, so you can also take them away with you as they don’t take up too much space.

 Trigger point ball

-Another at-home gym tool you can use for recovery is a trigger point ball.
-Using a trigger point ball in your recovery sessions allows you to target sore muscles and joints to loosen and relax them.
-This can help to prevent injury and quicken recovery times.
+Another at-home recovery tool is a trigger point ball, which is another self-massage tool like a foam roller and allows you to target sore muscles and joints to loosen and relax them.

 Substitutes using common household items

-While home gym equipment is great to have at home for your workouts, you do not need to invest in gym equipment to get the most out of your exercise routine.
-In fact, there are many useful alternatives to gym equipment that you will likely already have around the house.
+While home gym equipment is awesome, you do not need to invest in gym equipment to get the most out of your fitness program.
+There are many useful alternatives you will likely already have around the house.
+Some Sweat Community favourites include brooms for stick stretches, small children for weighted squats or glute bridges, and bottles instead of dumbbells!

 Chair

-If you don’t want to invest in a bench, you can also use a sturdy chair instead for some strength exercises.
-While not as versatile as a bench (i.e. you cannot lie down on it for exercises), you can still use a chair for many movements.
-Think: step ups, tricep dips, or bench jump overs.
+Don’t want to invest in a bench?
+Use a sturdy chair instead.
+While it won’t be as versatile because you can’t lie down on it, you can still use a chair for a number of movements such as step-ups, tricep dips, or bench jump overs.

-If you’re using a chair, you’ll need to make sure it is sturdy enough to hold your weight to prevent injury.
-Alternatively, if you don’t have a strong enough chair, you could use a step or ledge if you have one around your house or backyard.
+If you’re using a chair, you’ll need to make sure it’s strong enough to hold your weight to prevent injury, or have it up against a wall so it can’t slip backwards.
+Alternatively, you could use a step or ledge if you have one around.

-Cans or plastic bottles can be used instead of dumbbells or kettlebells.
-Have a look around your house for spare water bottles, shampoo bottles, or detergent bottles.
-If empty, you can fill these up with water and use them as added weights to your strength training routine.
-Or if you have access to it, you can fill the bottles with dirt or sand for even heavier weights.
+Plastic bottles can be used instead of dumbbells or kettlebells.
+Have a look around your house for empty water bottles, shampoo bottles, or detergent bottles.
+Simply fill these up with water and use them as added weights to your strength training routine!
+You can also fill the bottles with dirt or sand to create heavier weights.

 Wall

-While you may not realise it, a blank wall is a useful piece of gym equipment.
-You can use a wall to do wall-sits, where you sit with your back against the wall and your legs in front of you at a 90-degree angle.
-This works your quads and core.
+While you may not realise it, an empty wall is a useful piece of gym equipment.
+You can use a wall to do wall-sits, where you sit with your back against the wall and your legs in front of you at a 90-degree angle, working your quads and core.

-Alternatively, you can also use a wall to do handstands for upper body strength training.
+Alternatively, you can use your wall to do handstands for upper-body strength training.
 Simply place your hands on the floor with your fingers pointing away from the wall, and walk your feet up the wall.
+If you’re in a garage or exercising outside, a wall makes it easier to complete high-intensity exercises like wall balls, too!

 Towel

-If you don’t want to purchase resistance bands, you can use a towel in some exercises for added resistance.
-Instead of using a resistance band for band pull-aparts, you can instead use a towel and pull from either end.
+If you don’t have resistance bands, you can use a towel in some exercises, such as band pull-aparts.
+Instead of your resistance band, hold the towel out in front of you and pull from either end.
 This can also be done above your head as a shoulder exercise.
+If you’re doing Pilates workouts, a rolled up towel can be a great replacement for a Pilates ball, too.

 Pillows

-If you don’t have a bench, you can instead use a pillow to do a dumbbell bench press by lying down on top of the pillow on the floor.
-A pillow can also be used to create an incline for crunches.
+If you don’t have a bench, use a pillow to do a dumbbell bench press by lying down on top of the pillow on the floor.
+You can also use a pillow to create a slight incline for crunches.

 Staircase